Morningside Heights: 1970s to 1990s

-In the 1970s, as crimes increased in the city in general, institutional leaders in Morningside Heights raised concerns about safety and security.
+In the 1970s, as crime increased in the city in general, institutional leaders in Morningside Heights raised concerns about safety and security.
 Meanwhile, Columbia University continued to expand its presence in the neighborhood.
 By the late 1970s, one in five apartment buildings in Morningside Heights were owned by Columbia, and by the 1980s, it was the neighborhood's largest landlord.
-In 1979, a Barnard College student was killed by masonry that had fallen from a building owned by Columbia.
+In 1979, a Barnard College student was killed by masonry that fell from a building owned by Columbia.
 In the subsequent years, new building codes resulted in the removal of decorative elements on many buildings in the neighborhood.

 The residential community of Morningside Heights remained centered around the neighboring institutions, and was relatively safe compared to nearby neighborhoods, though many residents stayed away from Morningside Park.
-A 1982 Times article mentioned that Broadway was seeing many new "restaurants and boutiques" that had replaced "dusty shops and fast-food counters".
-By 1987, Morningside Heights was much safer compared to fifteen years prior, with Broadway being redeveloped as a fashionable shopping district.
+A 1982 New York Times article mentioned that Broadway was seeing many new "restaurants and boutiques" that had replaced "dusty shops and fast-food counters".
+By 1987, Morningside Heights was much safer compared to 15 years prior, with Broadway being redeveloped as a fashionable shopping district.
 Much of this effort was undertaken by Columbia, which sought to improve its reputation among the surrounding community.

 Columbia started to restore several of its buildings in the 1990s, and it continued to expand into Morningside Heights.
 By the end of the decade, there were only 50 apartment buildings between 110th and 122nd Streets that were not owned by the university.
 Other structures were also built in Morningside Heights, including Barnard's Sulzberger Hall.
 Morningside Park, which received a series of renovations in the 1980s and 1990s, was no longer considered to be as dangerous by the beginning of the 21st century.
-Despite its redevelopment, the neighborhood still retained some of its working-class character, mostly because of Columbia's affiliation-clause policy, leading the Times to say in 1993 that Morningside Heights "has practically escaped yuppification".
+Despite its redevelopment, the neighborhood still retained some of its working-class character, mostly because of Columbia's affiliation-clause policy, leading the New York Times to say in 1993 that Morningside Heights "has practically escaped yuppification".
 Housing prices started to increase rapidly in the late 1990s.
 A 1999 Times article mentioned that though there were still tensions between residents and institutions, these conflicts had subsided somewhat, with institutions being more receptive to feedback from residents.